Kill City

-Kill City is a studio album by American musicians Iggy Pop and James Williamson, both formerly of the rock band the Stooges.
+Kill City is a studio album by the American musicians Iggy Pop and James Williamson, both formerly of the rock band the Stooges.
 It was recorded as a demo in 1975 but released in altered form in November 1977 by record label Bomp!.

 Background

 "Johanna" and "I Got Nothin'" were both performed live during 1973–74 by the Williamson-era Stooges.

 Recording

 Kill City was originally recorded in 1975 after the disintegration of the Stooges.
 It was to be used as a demo to give to record labels in hopes of getting Pop a new contract.
 His vocals were recorded on weekends when he received permission to leave a mental hospital he was staying in at the time for treatment of his long-standing heroin addiction.

 The original 1975 "demo" mix of the album remains unheard, with the exception of three tracks which have been released on various compilations (including A Million in Prizes: The Anthology and Original Punks): "Johanna", "Consolation Prizes" and "Kill City".
 These tracks sound markedly different from those on the final version of the album, with different guitar parts and, in the case of "Johanna", no saxophone.

 Pop biographer Paul Trynka said that rock writer Ben Edmonds "played the first mixes to Seymour Stein in late January 1975".